 Session 2 (optional, but encouraged):

-Students are grouped by overarching topics for discussion and analysis of their work.
-Examination of additional resources student may incorporate into their research process.
-Emphasizes the integral role of the Libraries in the inquiry and research process.
+Students are grouped by overarching research topics for discussion and analysis of their work.
+This is a time for students to examine additional resources which they may incorporate into their research process.
+Session 2 emphasizes the integral role of the Libraries in the inquiry and research process.